rsyncOSX/mydocsy/content/en/blog/TechnicalDetails/Tagging.md

 The tagging of data to be synchronized is computed within the package ParseRsyncOutput, a local Swift Package for RsyncUI.

-Parts of the parsing of the output from rsync in version 2.3.9 is a kind of convoluted.
-The objective is to extract the numbers from rsync output as safely and effectively as possible.
-And there is from version 2.4.0 also a verification of the tagging, if the output from rsync is greater than 20 lines and tagging for data to synchronize is not set, an alert is thrown.
+From version 2.4.0, there is  a verification of the tagging, if the output from rsync is greater than 20 lines and tagging for data to synchronize is not set, an alert is thrown.
 Normally, if there are no data to synchronize output from rsync is about 20 lines.
 Extract numbers from a string containing letters and digits is from version 2.4.0 of RsyncUI is now a one line code.

 Example: